The History of the Maine Coon Cat

 Maybe you’re the proud owner of one of these awesome cats, or perhaps you’re just interested in learning more about the History of the Maine Coon.
 These cats have a fascinating history, so let’s learn more about them!

 Maine Coons are the oldest natural cat breed in North America.
 They are also one of the largest breeds of domestic cats.
 It is native to Maine and is the official state cat.
 Because of this, surely there is plenty to learn about these cool cats!
+Because the Maine Coon is such a big cat, people are fascinated by them.

 According to experts, these cats grew thick, long hair through natural adaptation.
 The same is true of their larger size (compared to other domestic breeds).
 They are quite different than other domestic breeds because they love water and have more dog-like intelligence.
 They don’t meow, but chirp instead.